User37som/libbitcoin/Configuration-Settings.md

 ### Specifying a Configuration File
-Not all BX commands use configuration settings, in fact most do not.
+Not all BX commands use configuration settings.
 However all commands process the configuration file if its path is specified.

 The path to the configuration settings file is specified by the `--config` command line option, the `BX_CONFIG` environment variable, or by default as follows: